Best Cheap Distortion Pedal List to Blow Your Socks Off

 Versatility vs. Usability

 The best option depends on what you’re looking for.
 If you just want to plug in and get to playing, odds are you’ll be frustrated with a pedal that requires a lot of tweaking to get a good tone.
 Likewise, if you prefer having as much control as possible over your tone you’re going to want a pedal that will facilitate that.
 Most Op amp based distortion pedals are meant for plug-and-play use.
 But there are some with more tone shaping controls.
-Note that many guitar amps, including Headphone Amps, come with basic distortion effect.
+Note that many guitar amps, including Headphone Amps, come with basic Audio Distortion effect.
+Some distortion units and compressors come with THD (Total Harmonic Distortion) control for more precise distortion.

 Bypass